-Be aware when choosing a harness that the height of the attachment point affects flight behaviour.
-The lower the attachment point, the more agile the paraglider.
+Please be aware of this when selecting a harness.
 The harness should also ensure that you can apply the maximum acceleration distance using the pulleys.

 Be aware too that the relative braking distance can also alter with the height of the attachment point.
-Please contact Swing or your Swing dealer if you have any questions about using your harness with the Stratus 8.
+Please contact Swing or your Swing dealer if you have any questions about using your harness with the Arcus 7.